Want to get the most out of your RV? Subscribe to the Camping World YouTube channel and never miss a video.

 In your house, you rarely need to think of your oven pilot light — you only worry if it goes out.
 But in your RV, you’re responsible for lighting it and turning it off before you start driving.

-The video above gives a quick, simple walkthrough of how to light your RV oven pilot light.
+The troubleshooting guide above gives a quick, simple walkthrough of how to light a camper oven.
 Plus, you’ll learn when to leave it on and when to turn it off.
 Let’s cover all that.

-Your oven’s pilot light is located under the bottom tray inside the oven.
-Here are the steps for lighting it:
+Lighting an RV oven is easy once you locate the pilot light under the bottom tray inside the oven.
+Here are the steps for lighting RV gas ovens:

 - Park, level, and stabilize your RV.